-The 2010 Security Booklet for the Knoxville campus is now available online.
-The booklet meets the requirements of the Jeanne Clery Disclosure of Campus Security Policies and Campus Crime Statistics Act, regarding the reporting of crime statistics and policies by the university.
+The 2011 Security Report and Fire Safety Report for the Knoxville campus is now available online.
+The booklet meets the requirements of the Jeanne Clery Disclosure of Campus Security Policies and Campus Crime Statistics Act.